davekirby/EFFProject/notes/Project Briefing.md

 Too many citations can lose marks!

-REword stuff from your proposal - don't self-plagiarise
+Reword stuff from your proposal - don't self-plagiarise

 Word count != quality - don't try to pad it